 They are generally safe beginner mushroom, their only look alike is the false morel that is not hollow in the center and has a more abstract shape.

-There are 2 basic ways that I recommend starting out enjoying Morel Mushrooms:
+There are 2 basic ways that I recommend starting out enjoying Yellow, Tan or Black Morels:

 - Sautéed in butter.
 Duh.
 Everything is better with butter, especially mushrooms.

-There’s no recipe needed for sautéed in butter and generally I’d say that breaded mushrooms are pretty straight forward too – except there’s a wide variety of breading options and I have truly found the best.
+First things first, there is no recipe needed for fresh mushrooms sautéed in butter and generally I’d say that breaded mushrooms are pretty straight forward too (aka egg coated mushrooms dredged in seasoned flour) – except there’s a wide variety of breading options and I have truly found the best.

 Ok, I’m totally lying to you.